codaptai/codapt-template-tsr/.codapt/docs/minio-object-storage.md

 You can save objects to Minio, which is running in Docker Compose, and available at `minioBaseUrl` (defined in `src/server/minio.ts`).

 Make sure to set up bucket creation logic in `src/server/scripts/setup.ts` for any buckets that you plan to use.

+When users need to be able to GET files directly, make sure to set the bucket policy accordingly.
+You might consider using a prefix like `public` to make it clear which files are publicly available.